Benjamin-Casey/Vagrant/README.md

 - A list or dict containing the set of tiles
 - A game loop

+### Demo Two:
+- A set of tiles, some of which containing **item objects**.
+- Items have a **unique description** before they are taken from the tile.
+- Player is able to take a drop items.
+- When an item is dropped, it has a more simple description in that tile.

 ### Program data/information

 - Coordinates and tile/character location should be on a 3D plane.
 This